-Appendix Two-Guidance for Required Registrations Working with D-U-N-S® Numbers and Unique Entity Identifiers
+Appendix Two-Guidance for Required Registrations Acquiring a Unique Entity Identifier

-Until recently, all non-federal entities were required to obtain a Dun and Bradstreet Data Universal Numbering System (D-U-N-S®) Number in order to apply for, receive, and report on federal awards.
-The Unique Entity Identifier (UEI) is replacing the D-U-N-S® Number and will be requested in, and assigned by, the System for Award Management (SAM).
+Until April 2022, all non-federal entities were required to obtain a Dun and Bradstreet Data Universal Numbering System (D-U-N-S®) Number in order to apply for, receive, and report on federal awards.
+The Unique Entity Identifier (UEI) has replaced the D-U-N-S® Number and will be requested in, and assigned by, the System for Award Management (SAM).
 Applicants with active SAM registrations can find their assigned UEI in their SAM records.
-Applicants without an active SAM registration will need a D-U-N-S® Number to register in SAM.
+Applicants without active SAM registrations will receive a UEI when they register in SAM.